melissasantana1/melissasantana1/README.md

     Hi 👋, I'm Melissa!
 A passionate Full Stack Developer from Brazil.

    - 💻 Studying and practicing full-stack development
-   - 🌱 Learning modern technologies like React, Node.js, Next.js, and C#
+   - 🌱 Learning modern technologies like React, Node.js, Next.js, Angular, and C#
    - 🎯 Focus on creating responsive and efficient web applications

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day is to become a recognized solutions architect, leading the design and implementation of scalable and innovative systems, combining back-end excellence with high-impact front-end experiences, contributing to products that transform people's lives".